tomncooper/pandoc-gls/ReadMe.md

 This will include a glossary at the end of the document, however you can place it at the front by putting the print glossary command in the `include-before` list.

+__NOTE:__ Glossary labels cannot contain spaces but can contain "\_" (underscore) and "-" (hyphen) characters.
+Any other punctuation characters used within labels will cause the parsing to fail.

 ## To-Do

 Lua is not my main language so this filter could probably be made more efficient.
 Any tips